IV Cannulation & Therapy | MObyJC Injector Academy

 $549 incl.
 GST.
 Theory available immediately.
 Practical day scheduled at enrolment.
 The first step into IV practice, done properly.

-IV infusion therapy is a wellness service and is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
+Important Information: IV infusion therapy is a wellness service and is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 All infusions are administered under medical oversight, following individual clinical assessment by a qualified practitioner.
-Suitability, risks, and benefits are discussed during consultation.